dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

 ```

-And we are done, this first function will keep track of the scancode generated by the keypress, and since we are using the set 1 it also will tell us if the button has been pressed (MAKE) or released (BREAK).
+And we're done!
+This first function will keep track of the scancode generated by a keypress, and since we're using set 1 it also will tell us if the button has been pressed (MAKE) or released (BREAK).

-Now using uint8_t as buffer it can work in this exteremely simple scenario, but it make our driver hard to expand for future updates, for example what if we want to add some extra information with a single keypress event (and we will!)?
-So the first improvement we are going to make is creating a data structure that for now have just one field with the scancodae, but will make future expansion easier and more readable:
+Now using `uint8_t` as the buffer type can work in this rather simple scenario, but it make our driver hard to expand for future updates.
+For example what if we want to attach some extra information to each key event?
+We will actually be doing this in the future, so we'll make our lives easier now by using a struct.

 ```c
 typedef struct {